taylorc1009/Predator-GSC/README.md

 # Predator v6.7
 A modification menu made for Call of Duty®: Black Ops II.
 This project was not actively commited to GitHub, it was only commitd post-completion.
 This is my first personal programming project and therefore probably not made to the best of my ability.
-The form which this project used to be active, also containing further information, can be found [here](https://www.nextgenupdate.com/forums/black-ops-2-gsc-mods-scripts/843778-source-predator-v6-7-original-oldschool-base-non-host-end-game-blocker-1.html).
+The forum which this project used to be active, also containing further information, can be found [here](https://www.nextgenupdate.com/forums/black-ops-2-gsc-mods-scripts/843778-source-predator-v6-7-original-oldschool-base-non-host-end-game-blocker-1.html).

 __Disclaimer__
 ```